-Upon the completion of this offering, the holders of 15,132,026 shares of our common stock, including shares issuable upon the conversion of our redeemable convertible preferred stock or their permitted transferees, are entitled to demand registration rights.
+Upon the completion of this offering, based on the number of shares of common stock outstanding as of September 30, 2014, the holders of 12,187,623 shares of our common stock, or their permitted transferees, are entitled to demand registration rights.
 Under the terms of the investor rights agreement, we will be required, upon the written request of holders of 70% of these securities, to use our best efforts to file a registration statement and use reasonable, diligent efforts to affect the registration of all or a portion of these shares for public resale.
 We are required to effect only one registration pursuant to this provision of the investor rights agreement.
-A demand for registration may not be made until 180 days after the completion of this offering.